r-grandorder/tri-hermes/en/pages/shimosa.md

 **Senji Muramasa:**

 The heart of the blade is here!
-Accept this blow from my Tsumukari Muramasa! ! !
+Accept this blow from my Tsumukari Muramasa!!!

 **Amakusa Shirou:**